scootzie/SYHDAnalytics/README.md

 # SYHDAnalytics
-Analytics Repo for Cultivator.
+Welcome to the Analytics Repo for Cultivator.
+Below is an outline of how we implemented tracking in our app.

 [Check out the Cultivator App!](https://cultivatorapp.com/) Base knowledge of how the app works will help to understand the analytics we implemented for it.

 **1) DETERMINE PROBLEM TO SOLVE FOR:**

 First, we started with asking ourselves: "What information do we want to learn about from our app?".
-We brainstormed questions and prioritized them here: https://docs.google.com/spreadsheets/d/1nWwQaEZrdU11-wkWwzlee_UGbQmj3DU_rylWFxZOH-A/edit?usp=sharing.
+We brainstormed questions and prioritized them in the [Metrics/Analytics Google Sheet](https://docs.google.com/spreadsheets/d/1nWwQaEZrdU11-wkWwzlee_UGbQmj3DU_rylWFxZOH-A/edit?usp=sharing).

-Then, in the 'Data Visualization Breakdown' sheet in the Google Sheets file linked above, we determined what type of visualization(s) we wanted for each metric.
+Then, in the 'Data Visualization Breakdown' sheet in that same [Metrics/Analytics Google Sheet](https://docs.google.com/spreadsheets/d/1nWwQaEZrdU11-wkWwzlee_UGbQmj3DU_rylWFxZOH-A/edit?usp=sharing), we determined what type of visualizations we wanted for each metric.

 ----------------------------------------------------------------